mjaquiery/preprints-demonstration/_episodes/text-lesson_1_2.md

 originalRepository: emma-wilson/preprints-workshop-template

 ---
-Begin your workshop with an introduction to the concept of preprints, along with potential benefits and drawbacks.
+# Welcome to Preprints

+Preprints are a wonderful innovation in the field of scientific publishing.

 ## What are preprints?